alexanderdelfim/alexanderdelfim/README.md

 ## Bio - Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px">

 My name is Alexander Delfim, i'm a Brazilian BackEnd Developer, i'm currently attending the seventh period in the Information Systems course.
 I currently work as a backend intern at a company in the region where I live.
-I like so view Animes, I have a hobby of watching anime, listening to rock music, playing video games, preferably MMORPG.
+I have a hobby of watching anime, listening to rock music, playing video games, preferably MMORPG.

 ## 📝 Detailed information